 Machinery Orders in Japan averaged 0.30 percent from 1987 until 2022, reaching an all time high of 25.50 percent in October of 1996 and a record low of -16.80 percent in September of 2018.
 This page provides the latest reported value for - Japan Machinery Orders - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Japan Machinery Orders - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Machinery Orders in Japan is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Machinery Orders in Japan to stand at 0.30 in 12 months time.
-In the long-term, the Japan Machinery Orders is projected to trend around 0.20 percent in 2020, according to our econometric models.
+Machinery Orders in Japan is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Machinery Orders is projected to trend around 4.00 percent in 2023 and 0.20 percent in 2024, according to our econometric models.